iPhone 11, 11 Pro and 11 Pro Max: 6 things you didn't know about Apple's new phones

-It's understandable why these details were overlooked -- either Apple didn't make it explicit during its keynote or the feature, though useful, isn't exactly "sexy."
-Now that the dust has settled from the Tuesday's hubub, however, we can take a closer look at some of some small but interesting details about the iPhone 11 you might have missed.
+It's understandable why these details were overlooked -- either Apple didn't make them explicit during its keynote or the features, though useful, aren't exactly "sexy."
+Now that the dust has settled from the Tuesday's hubbub, however, we can take a closer look at some of some small but interesting details about the iPhone 11 you might have missed.

 The iPhone 11, 11 Pro and 11 Pro Max have Wi-Fi 6